 Social activities during the meeting if you wish to attend are:

-Tickets for the cocktail reception can be purchased at time of registration.
+Tickets can be purchased at the time of registrations.

 Cost and registration

-Registration is now open.
+OnDemand registration is now available to purchase online.
 Register online with your college ID.

 Non-members can now register online too.
 Once you have completed your registration you will be provided with a college ID number and prompted for a password.
 This will allow you to register online for future meetings as well.